lockss/lockss-rtd-manual/docs/index.rst

 .. only:: html

-   .. _release-notes:

    -----------
    What's New?
    -----------

-   *  Containers are now orchestrated by **K3s**, a lightweight Kubernetes distribution by Kubernetes vendor `Rancher <https://rancher.com/>`_.
-K3s is compatible with most Linux flavors and comes with a convenient multi-OS installer.
+   Containers are now orchestrated by **K3s**, a lightweight Kubernetes distribution by Kubernetes vendor `Rancher <https://rancher.com/>`_, compatible with most Linux flavors through a convenient multi-OS installer.

-   *  Content is now stored in compressed WARC files by default.

-   *  Numerous bug fixes and enhancements in the repository service and underlying componentry, delivering more reliability and performance in error handling, scalability, and content replay.
+   Also: numerous bug fixes and enhancements in the repository service; security enhancements (non-root containers, firewalling, authentication, LCAP SSL...), Web user interface enhancements, and more.

-   *  Many security enhancements, including support for :program:`firewalld` and :program:`ufw`, containers not running as ``root`` internally, the ``lockss`` user no longer needing :program:`sudo` privileges, Solr authentication, and LCAP SSL support with TLSv1.2 by default.

-   *  Web user interface enhancements, including LCAP SSL key generation and support for the Kubernetes dashboard.
+   See :doc:`/appendix/release-notes` for more details.

    ------------
    Installation
    ------------

-   In order to install and test the LOCKSS 2.0-alpha4 system, you will need:

-   *  64-bit **Linux** host (physical or virtual) with at least 4 CPU cores and 8 GB of memory, and adequate storage.

-   *  **Git**, to download the LOCKSS Installer from GitHub.

-   *  **K3s**, a lightweight Kubernetes environment installed via the LOCKSS Installer.
+   In order to install and test the LOCKSS 2.0-alpha4 system, you will need a 64-bit **Linux** host (physical or virtual) with at least 4 CPU cores and 8 GB of memory, and adequate storage; **Git** (to download the LOCKSS Installer from GitHub); and **K3s**, a lightweight Kubernetes environment (installed via the LOCKSS Installer).

    See :doc:`/introduction/prerequisites` and :doc:`/installing/index` for more details.